2024: 3rd Quarter Report

 The beginning of 2024 offered a continuation of positive returns for equity investors.
 Despite worrying data points and some echos of market risks from years past, the net results were rewarding.

-2023: 3rd Quarter Report
+2023: 4th Quarter

 Market Summary